THE AR FITTING ROOM APP

 UI Design & Branding

-Due to inconsistent clothing sizing, it is necessary to try clothing on to make sure it fits properly.
-Trying clothing on in fitting rooms takes a lot of energy, time and effort.
-There are currently no effective solutions to solve this problem, especially for women, who also often shop for their partners and children.
+Due to inconsistent clothing sizing, it is mandatory to try clothing on to make sure it fits properly.
+Trying clothing on in fitting rooms takes energy, time and effort.
+There are no effective solutions to solve this problem.
 There are two options; try clothing on in store fitting rooms, or try online orders on at home, then go through the process of returning items if they don’t fit.
 There have been apps developed to try to address this problem but nothing has been developed yet that really addresses this issue in an efficient and time saving way.
 For this design challenge I focused my project on answering this one main question, “How might we make clothing shopping more convenient for fashion forward women, by allowing them to virtually test the look and fit of garments?”

-The main goal is to create an application that will make online clothing shopping enhanced and improved by allowing users to shop for clothing using a tool that will let them to see exactly how garments will fit their body so they can buy the correct size and colour.
+The goal is to create an app that will make online clothing shopping enhanced and improved by allowing people to shop using a tool that will let them to see exactly how garments will fit their body so they can buy the correct size and colour.
 To achieve this, body mapping and augmented reality technologies would be used to create an online fitting room.

 FINDING THE RIGHT FIT